How to Dissolve an LLC

 If you register an LLC, you will automatically get a tax ID number in many states.
 You need to keep track of this number and update it when you change your name or state of incorporation.
 If you fail to do this, you may not be able to claim certain deductions or credits.

-You’ll file your federal and state income taxes when you close your LLC.
+When you close your LLC, you’ll file your federal and state income taxes.
 You’ll also need to file any employment taxes owed.
 The IRS has a checklist of tax-related actions you need to take when dissolving an LLC.
 You’ll help avoid future fees, obligations, and lawsuits when you dissolve your LLC.

 Contact The McGuire Law Firm to discuss your business questions and issues with a Denver business attorney.